 Since the tea was so pretty, I had to take a picture of it!
 However, it was a bit tricky due to the steam and concern for over brewing.
 After the first infusion, I added room temperature water to the tea.
 I sadly didn’t realize at the time the website said the tea could be infused up to 4 times and I only had one tea ball!

 That being said, after the liquor was gone, it was interesting to see the construction of the flowering tea and piece together how it was made.
 The wet leaves had a floral smell from the marigold and hay from the silver needles.

-Since I didn’t have the heart to pour out the tea, I left it by window for the day because it was too pretty.
+Since I didn’t have the heart to pour out the tea, I left it by a window for the day because it was too pretty.
 Overall, I am glad I tried another flowering tea, and I assume the teas I tried in the past were overly bitter due to the slow unfurling process.
-Despite the longer brew, the tea had a lovely taste and gave me positive flowering tea experience.
+Despite the longer brew, the tea had a lovely taste and gave me a positive flowering tea experience.
 I am excited to try more flowering teas in the future (3.5/5 rating)!

 - Type: White tea

 - Company: Rare Tea Company